 Nepal Trekking Gear.
-What to Wear, What to Take, Nepal Packing.
+What to Wear, What to Take.

 This post may contain affiliate links.

 What trekking gear do you really need for Nepal?
-What should you pack for Nepal?
-Trekking gear companies tell you to buy x, y and z before you even think of setting foot in Nepal or the Himalayas for fear of death.
+Trekking gear companies tell you to buy a long list of items before you even think of setting foot in Nepal or the Himalayas.
 I’m here to be more realistic.
 You don’t need everything they try to sell you.
-Items to pack, travel essentials for Nepal and some insider information from us, experienced trekkers and long time tourists in Nepal, one of our favourite countries and vacations in the world.
+Items to pack, travel essentials for Nepal and some insider information from us, experienced trekkers and long-time tourists in Nepal, one of our favourite countries and home to the best hiking in the world.

 Nepal and trekking.
 What gear do you really need?